talofo/namoradinha/visual_background/README.md

 ---

-This documentation is up-to-date and reflects the current system architecture and usage.
+This documentation is up-to-date as of the latest refactoring (April 2025) and reflects the current system architecture and usage.
 For further details, see the code and resource files referenced above.